junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy closes his eyes, too painful to watch her anymore.
 Too painful to think about her future.
 About his own future.

 There is no future for anyone.
 There is just no future for this whole world, already.
 Not until the Apocalypse ends.
-Not even until then.
+Probably not even until then.

-"I will come back again tomorrow," the angel sees through his thought, moving away from the room toward the door.
+"I will come back again tomorrow morning," the angel sees through his thought, moving away from the room toward the door.
 Jimmy hears the hustle of Claire's coat.
 "Say 'Yes', or I walk away in your daughter's body forever.
 It's your choice."

 Jimmy doesn't open his eyes until the sound of Castiel completely leaves the room.